StephenHogsten/TableTopSwap2/README.md

   - [X] paper sketch out the pages
   - [X] decide on components
   - [X] where does the state live?
+  - [ ] is the only problem with proxying being offline?
   - [ ] build out unstyled pages
   - [ ] connect them together
 - [ ] build user shell